 speaker

 Heidi

 Thank you.
 We will take our final question.
-Your final question comes from the line of Douglas Chow from HCU, Wayne Wright.
+Your final question comes from the line of Douglas Tao from HCU Wainwright.
 Please go ahead.
 Your line is open.

 speaker

-Hi, good evening.
-Thanks for taking the questions.
-I'm just curious as we look ahead to the approval for the phone into Scouts and Bodieds, right?
-I'm just curious because when we first saw the phone get approved to market, we saw a very rapid adoption.
-We've obviously seen as you've seen, a lot of growth, but perhaps less dramatically.
-What is your expectation and how should we think about the trajectory from the addition of that indication fairly soon?
+Hi, good evening, and thanks for taking the questions.
+I'm just curious as we look ahead to the approval for the foam into scalp and body .
+I'm just curious because when we first saw the foam get approved to the market, we saw a very rapid adoption.
+We've obviously seen, as you've added, additional indications, some incremental growth, but perhaps less dramatically.
+You know, what is your expectation and how should we think about the trajectory from the addition of that indication, you know, fairly soon?

+speaker